 The actions we take to help the scared unwed pregnant girl after she makes the brave choice to keep her baby.

 The actions we take to provide a warm place to sleep and a comforting word to the family who has lost everything.

 The actions we take to ensure that everyone can get major medical help without having to declare bankruptcy.

 Because I have been each of those people.

 I was the unwed pregnant girl, who, out of fear, aborted her baby.

-I, along with my ex, lost everything, were briefly homeless and had to get food stamps to support us as we got back on our feet.
+I, along with my ex, lost everything, was briefly homeless and had to get food stamps to support us as we got back on our feet.
 (We, thankfully, had friends and family who helped us, but not everyone does.)